dnorhoj/FlaskSMSSystem/README.md

 ## What is this

-This is a project I made for fun to send text messages through the [messagebird](https://messagebird.com/en/).
+This is a project I made for fun to send text messages through the [Messagebird](https://messagebird.com/en/).
-It's a webserver made in [flask](https://palletsprojects.com/p/flask/) which is a python library.
+It's a webserver made in Python [Flask](https://palletsprojects.com/p/flask/).

 It is currently set up to automatically convert the inserted phone number to a danish one.